 What are the responsibilities and job description for the D&I in CHI Summer Internship position at Center for Dissemination and Implementation Science (CDIS)?

-The Center for Dissemination and Implementation Science (CDIS) at the University of Illinois Chicago, in collaboration with Ann & Robert H. Lurie Children’s Hospital of Chicago at Northwestern University Feinberg School of Medicine, is excited to announce the 2025 Dissemination & Implementation Science Summer Program in Chicago (D&I in CHI).
+The Center for Dissemination and Implementation Science (CDIS) at the University of Illinois Chicago, in collaboration with Ann & Robert H. Lurie Children’s Hospital of Chicago at Northwestern University Feinberg School of Medicine, is excited to announce the 2026 Dissemination & Implementation Science Summer Program in Chicago (D&I in CHI).

 Program Overview:

-This 10-week internship offers undergraduate and post-baccalaureate students equitable access to early research opportunities in dissemination and implementation (D&I) science.
+This 10-week summer internship offers undergraduate and post-baccalaureate students equitable access to early research opportunities in dissemination and implementation (D&I) science.
 Interns will engage in:

 - Interactive Educational Sessions: Participate in weekly workshops covering D&I science, professional development, and research ethics.